Middle-aged and Elderly Employment Promotion Act

 The local competent authority may set up the senior talents service hubs to carry out the following matters:

-1.Developing employment opportunities and employment matching of the temporary, seasonal, short-term or part-time jobs or community services.
+1.Developing employment opportunities and employment matching of the temporary, seasonal, short-term or part- time jobs or community services.

 2.Providing counseling services with respect to labor laws and regulations and career development.

-3.Arranging activities for employment promotion and training lessons.
+3.Conducting activities for employment promotion and training lessons.

 5.Promoting the interactions and cooperation between generations.